tony-reddington/discover-wicklow/README.md

 * the website responsive across devices so i can swap and change devices as i please and still see the website clearly.
 * the page laid out neatly so that i can find information effortlessly.
 * all sights, walking trail, hotel and restaurant information provided on a map so i can plan my trip based on my available travel time.
-* contact information available for each map marker recommendation so i can contact to make a booking or do further research to plan my trip.
+* contact information available for each map marker recommendation so i can plan my trip.
 * to see images of the Wicklow area to help inspire and identify where i want to travel in the region.
 * a website contact page so i can make contact with the website owner to ask further questions.